genomicepidemiology/flankophile/README.md

 #### Reference database

 The reference database contains reference sequences of all the genes that you want to perform gene synteny analysis on.
 It has to be a multi fasta file with unique headers and the headers must not contain whitespace or super strange characters.
-Characters used in the [ResFinder database](https://bitbucket.org/genomicepidemiology/resfinder_db/src/master/) are allowed.
+Characters used in the [official version of the ResFinder database](https://bitbucket.org/genomicepidemiology/resfinder_db/src/master/) are allowed.
 The reference database can contain from 1 to thousands of genes.
 The reference database can contain reference genes that are not homologs.
 Flankophile will cluster the reference genes by percentage identity and report the results separately for each cluster.

-The [ResFinder database](input/example_input_files/Resfinder_08_02_2022_dub_rem.fa) is include in Flankophile as an example of a reference database.
+The [ResFinder database](input/example_input_files/Resfinder_08_02_2022_dub_rem.fa) is included in Flankophile as an example of a reference database.
 The ResFinder database consists of acquired antimicrobial resistance genes.
 The version found in this repository is from February 8 2022.
 The up-to-date ResFinder database is found [here](https://bitbucket.org/genomicepidemiology/resfinder_db/src/master/).
 If you want to use the included version of the ResFinder database for your analysis then you do not need to change the database variable in the contig file.

 #### Sample input list

-Your sample input data must consist of a number of assemblies or genomes in DNA multifasta format.
+Your sample input data must consist of a number of assemblies, contigs or genomes in DNA multifasta format.
 One multifasta per sample.
 You can input as many samples as wanted.
 You have to use one of two input file formats: assembly input file or contig input file.
 Instead of entire assemblies you can also use induvidual bins from a binned assembly and use those induvidual bins as "assemblies".
 It does not matter, any collection of contigs in a multifasta file will work.

 The pipeline will ignore lines that start with **#**.
 This is useful if you want to add human-readable headers between different datasets in the file.

-**Assembly/bin level analysis**
+**Assembly mode**

-*The recommended way is to use assembly/bin-level analysis.* This is when you want to analyse the entire assembly/bin and not analyse only a subset of the contigs in the multifasta.
+*The recommended way is to use Assembly mode.* This is when you want to analyse all contigs in your input fasta files.
 The input file is a tsv file with two columns.
 The first column has to be a unique name for each input fasta, for example, "sample_1" or "e.coli_bin_32".
 The name must not contain whitespace or slash or any strange characters, but underscore and dash is fine.

 The second column is the full path to the fasta file, including the file name.
-In [test_input_1000_assemblies_list.tsv](input/example_input_files/test_input_1000_assemblies_list.tsv) you can see an example of an assembly level input file.
+In [test_input_1000_assemblies_list.tsv](input/example_input_files/test_input_1000_assemblies_list.tsv) you can see an example of an Assembly mode input file.

 | #assembly_name | path                                   |
 |----------------|----------------------------------------|